amro/gibbon/README.markdown

 information about the error, and "code", the numeric code of the error.

-If you rescue Gibbon::MailChimpError, you are provided with the error message itself as well as a `code` attribute that you can map onto the API's [error code list](http://apidocs.mailchimp.com/api/rtfm/exceptions.field.php).
+If you rescue Gibbon::MailChimpError, you are provided with the error message itself as well as a `code` attribute that you can map onto the API's error list.
+The API docs list possible errors at the bottom of each page.

 > Note: In an effort to make Gibbon easier to use, errors are raised automatically as of version 0.4.0.